-In order for windows of VBA applications to become Glue42 Windows, they must be registered as Glue42 Windows after the Glue42 COM library has been initialized.
+In order for windows of VBA apps to become Glue42 Windows, they must be registered as Glue42 Windows after the Glue42 COM library has been initialized.

 Registering a VBA

-UserForm as a Glue42 Window will decorate it with a "sticky" frame allowing it to be visually integrated with other Glue42 enabled applications.
+UserForm as a Glue42 Window will decorate it with a "sticky" frame allowing it to be visually integrated with other Glue42 enabled apps.

 Note that registering a VBA